The Go ruleset presented below has two main characteristics:

 5. A placement is legal if the placed stone is not surrounded in the resulting board position, and furthermore that board position has not occurred in the game.

-6. A delay consists of a player returning either one of her prisoners (i.e. a stone from her prisoner bowl) or her ultimate prisoner to her opponent’s supply.
-In the latter case this delay is called the ultimate delay.
+6. A delay consists of a player returning one of her prisoners (i.e. an opponent stone from her prisoner bowl) to her opponent’s supply.
+In the first delay of the game the delaying player should place her prisoner in her opponent's prisoner bowl (instead of his supply), and that stone is henceforth called the ultimate prisoner.

 7. A move consists of either a legal placement or a delay.

 8. A player may declare a draw if her opponent's prisoner bowl contains only the ultimate prisoner.

 9. At a player’s turn she must do one of the following: make a move; declare a draw, in which case the game ends with a draw; resign the game, in which case her opponent wins.

 - Note that only the player who was first to delay can declare a draw, and she can do so only if her opponent has no prisoners, so in particular he delayed at least once.